There are hundreds of thousands of spiritual blogs online.

 Change Your Energy

-Change Your Energy is a site about spiritual healing.
-It reads like a self improvement site, packed full of excellent advice on articles on all manner of self development topics.
+Change Your Energy is a spiritual healing blog.
+It reads like a self improvement blog, packed full of excellent advice on articles on all manner of self development topics.
 Every article is full of spiritual guidance and offers inspiration for developing your spiritual life.
 Change Your Energy is is also one of the most professionally presented spiritual blogs.

 My favourite excerpt : From the article “Sing As If Speaking, Dance As If Walking”